-Medicare does not recognize medical power of attorney—what to do ASAP
+Medicare does not recognize power of attorney (POA)—what to do ASAP

 By Susan Chaityn Lebovits

-One would assume that as a caregiver overseeing the health and welfare of your aging parents, power of attorney would allow you access to medical records, conversations with healthcare providers, and inquiries regarding insurance coverage.
-Medicare does not accept medical power of attorney (POA).
+One would assume that as a caregiver overseeing the health and welfare of an aging parent, power of attorney would allow access to medical records, conversations with healthcare providers, and inquiries regarding insurance coverage.
+But Medicare does not accept medical power of attorney (POA).

-Medicare has their own authorization forms and that you must submit in addition to your POA as proof of representation.
+Medicare has its own authorization form and that must be submitted in addition to POA as proof of representation.

 Here’s what to do:

-Make sure your POA / durable POA is valid under your state’s law.
+Make sure your POA / durable POA is valid under that state’s law.

 Fill out Medicare’s “Authorization to Disclose Personal Health Information” form.
-You must submit this to Medicare by mail or fax, or via your online Medicare account in order to act on their behalf (filing claims, appeals, grievances, or choosing a Medicare Advantage or Part D plan),
+This must be submitted to Medicare by mail or fax, or via an online Medicare account in order to act on their behalf (filing claims, appeals, grievances, or choosing a Medicare Advantage or Part D plan),

 In some cases Medicare will allow a phone call with both parties to confirm consent. it’s worth an inquiry while you are getting the required forms signed and notarized.